-Apart from the problems above aiming to get an optimal economic interest, network is another constraint needing consideration in the VM placement problem.
-In [21], a networkaware VM placement is proposed.
-In [21], when performing VM placement, not only the physical resources (like CPU and memory) are considered, but also the traffic demands between different VMs are taken into account.
+network-aware VM placement is proposed.
+In [20], when performing VM placement, not only are the physical resources (such as CPU and memory) considered, but the traffic demands between different VMs are also taken into account.
 The author gave a heuristic algorithm to allocate placement to satisfy both the communication demands and physical resource restrictions.
 In [25], Oktopus uses the hose model to abstract the tenant's bandwidth request, including both virtual cluster and oversubscribed virtual clusters.
-The virtual cluster provides tenants with guarantees on the network bandwidth they demand, which, according to [26], could be interpreted as min-guarantee requirements.
-In [27], the author proposes to minimize the traffic cost through VM placement.
-Their objective is to place VMs that have large communication requirements close to each other, so as to reduce network capacity needs in the datacenter.
+The virtual cluster provides tenants with guarantees on the network bandwidth they demand, which, according to [26], could be interpreted as minimal guarantee requirements.
+In [27], the author proposes to minimise the traffic cost through VM placement.
+Their objective is to place VMs that have large communication requirements close to each other, so as to reduce network capacity needs in the data centre.
 A quadratic-assignment formulation of the traffic-aware placement problem is presented and solved with an approximation algorithm.
 However, their algorithm did not take into account the VM migration traffic, leading to a near complete shuffling of almost all VMs in each round.
-To alleviate this, VirtualKnotter [28] minimizes the continuous congestion mainly in core and aggregation links with controllable migration traffic, which enables online VM replacement.
+To alleviate this, VirtualKnotter [28] minimises the continuous congestion mainly in core and aggregation links with controllable migration traffic, which enables online VM replacement.
 In [29], a distributed cloud system is studied.
-The authors propose a network-aware VM placement algorithm, which consider the difference of latencies between interdata-center and inner-data-center.
-They developed data-center selection algorithms for VM placement that minimize the maximum distance between the selected data centers.
+The authors propose a network-aware VM placement algorithm, which considers the difference of latencies between inter-data-centre and inner-data-centre.
+They developed data-centre selection algorithms for VM placement that minimise the maximum distance between the selected data centres.

-Moreover, our work is also potentially related to the process assignment problem in both symmetric and asymmetric multiprocessing (SMP and AMP [30]).
+Moreover, our work is also potentially related to the process assignment problem in both symmetric and asymmetric multiprocessing.[30]
 In that technology, processes can also be migrated from one processor core to another.
-In the case of non-uniform memory access (NUMA) model, the pages on the NUMA nodes are migrated.
-The idea of process migration is further applied into our VM placement strategy, where we emulate a VM migration process for the objective of off-line VM placement.
+In the case of the non-uniform memory access (NUMA) model, the pages on the NUMA nodes are migrated.
+The idea of process migration is further applied into our VM placement strategy, where we emulate a VM migration process for the objective of off-line VM placement.[31]